rd45/oci-automation/README.md

 3. docker build -t oci-automation .
 4. docker run --interactive --tty --rm --volume "$PWD":/data oci-automation:latest

-You now have a OL7 image in a Docker container, which has the OCI Terraform provider and Ansible modules installed & configured, along with a set of samples
+You're now at the bash prompt in an OL7 image in a Docker container, which has the OCI Terraform provider and Ansible modules installed & configured, along with a set of samples that show how to build & configure various OCI services.

-# using Terraform to automate OCI infrastructure build
+# Using Terraform to automate OCI infrastructure build
 There are a bunch of examples in the terraform-provider-oci repo - to try them, do the following at the bash prompt in the docker container that you just built

 1. cd /root/terraform-provider-oci/docs/examples/[wherever]